 Transfer of credits from a foreign college or university also follow the guidelines established by SACSCOC.
 In some cases, original transcripts must be provided by the student, transliterated into English.
 You also need to provide credit recommendations from a credentials evaluation agency (www.wes.org).

 You will be notified if the transfer credits have not been accepted by EPCC.
 You can appeal that decision within 45 days of receiving notice, under the guidelines established by the Texas Higher Education Coordinating Board Rule Chapter 5, subchapter S, Section 393.
 Appeals should be initiated with the Executive Director of Admissions and Registrar.
 Please understand that not all transfer credit that is awarded may be directly applicable to your particular degree plan.

 Alternative Credit Options

 There are a variety of ways available to record additional credit hours to your transcript at El Paso Community College.
 Those who have attended another college or university will have those credits evaluated for transfer.
-Through articulation agreements with area high schools, the College may award credit for some high school classes.
 Perhaps you have earned credit by examination through national testing programs or your life experiences may gain you college credit.
 If you are already working in the profession for which you are seeking a degree, you may achieve advanced standing through the Credit for Learning by Experience Option (CLEO) program.
 You may also earn course credits for military training/experience.

 In some cases, you can take proficiency exams to move through your coursework more quickly.
 It is each student’s responsibility to seek evaluation of credits and provide all the transcripts and documents needed to evaluate any prior educational experience.